 Disney Death: No major character who has a plotline death actually stays dead (except Yen'fay, whose SpotPass chapter explains that he's a different Yen'fay who came from the bad future where Lucina and all the other children came from), with characters such as Emmeryn, Gangrel, and Walhart all being revealed to have survived their apparent deaths, though not entirely free of consequences.note Gangrel and Aversa suffer from enormous guilt over their actions and are never forgiven, plus their pride keeps them from begging for forgiveness.
 Similarly, the alternate Yen'fay blames himself for not being able to save his version of Say'ri.
 Walhart appears to actually be dead (he tells Chrom his heart stopped beating), but either possibly revived as a very powerful Risen with free will or simply is a Determinator of the highest order.
 Emmeryn has it the worst, suffering heavy, incurable brain damage that essentially does mean the Emmeryn we know is dead, it's just that her body and a few of her basic personality traits are still left.Validar technically gets revived twice.
 Fully averted for most your entire army if played on Classic Mode as some of them for story purposes "retreat" never to be seen outside of cutscenes.

-Dysfunction Junction: Most of the first generation characters are merely quirky, but practically all of the second generation characters are either a little insane or have some other sort of personal complex as a result of having to survive day by day on their own in the hellish world of the future.
+Dysfunction Junction: Most of the first generation characters are merely quirky, but practically all of the second generation characters are either a little insane or have some other sort of personal complex as a result of losing their parents and struggling to survive in a Bad Future.
 See the Fridge subpage for details.